Lupin3000/Tello-Python/readme.md

 **Controller**

 > You also can add and use other controllers.
 Please note that the controller must have at least 2 analog sticks!
-Simply create another section in the `config/configuration.ini` file with the necessary information.
-Then specify the name of the section in the `main.py` file by adapting the constant: CONTROLLER value.
+Simply create another configuration file in the directory `config/` with the necessary information.
+Then specify the name of the file in the `main.py` file by adapting the constant: CONTROLLER_CONFIG value.

 **Python evdev**